 I can hear you saying: “So what?
 I don’t do wool or large-mesh canvas.”
 It’s still useful.
 These would be great guidelines for yardage for 13 mesh, which is common.
 For 18 mesh, just add about a third to the amounts.
-Because so many of the stitches on the chart use three strands of Persian, you can substitute any thread that uses one strands/bundle as it is packaged for Persian and still get a good starting point for buying.
+Because so many of the stitches on the chart use three strands of Persian, you can substitute any thread with one strand/bundle as it is packaged for Persian and still get a good starting point for buying.

-Even so I’d recommend buying 1 package or 15% more than the recommendation.
+Even so, I’d recommend buying one package or 15% more than the recommendation.
 The book uses a fudge factor of 5%.
-Today most teachers use 10-20% instead.
+Today, most teachers use 10-20% instead.

-The second section covers color and design which great advice and tips.
+The second section covers color and design, which is great advice and tips.
 Most fun are the two checklists for color and design that will help you create and stitch better projects.

 The heart of the book is the section devoted to projects.
 There are five chapters of these, ranging from Beginner to Expert.
 They cover a huge range of items, techniques, and designs.

 I often hesitate about recommending books from the 70’s because the projects are often garish.
 Not so here.
 The projects are presented in black and white.
 Most have a classic sense of design that makes them timeless.
-While these days stitchers are unlikely to stitch a needlepoint clip-on tie, the Bargello pattern for it is so lovely, you’ll stitch it on something else.
-The projects will teach you needlepoint if you are a beginner or stretch your skills if you have been stitching for awhile.
+While these days, stitchers are unlikely to stitch a needlepoint clip-on tie, the Bargello pattern for it is so lovely, that you’ll stitch it on something else.
+The projects will teach you needlepoint if you are a beginner or stretch your skills if you have been stitching for a while.